Police say there's "no truth" to ISIS' claim of responsibility for attack that killed 37

 Video showed guests frantically running for the exits, the sound of gunshots and smoke coming from the upper floors of buildings.

 During the attack, the gunman engaged in a firefight with casino employees, police said.

-The attacker was shot and wounded by security guards, and retreated into a hotel room, where he doused a bed with gasoline and shot himself, according to Reilly.
+Carlos was shot and wounded by security guards, and retreated into a hotel room, where he doused a bed with gasoline and shot himself, police said.

-CNN Philippines reported he was found in the room, burned beyond recognition, next to an automatic weapon and a .380-caliber pistol.
+CNN Philippines reported he was found in the room, his body burned beyond recognition.
+It was next to an automatic weapon and a .380-caliber pistol.